osneo/oooii/Readme.txt

-oBasisTests       <== Unit tests for oBasis. oPlatform         <== Interfaces and implementation for platform-specific objects. oPlatformTests    <== Unit tets for oPlatform. oKinect           <== Platform-level integration/wrapper for the Kinect API along
+oBasisTests       <== Unit tests for oBasis. oPlatform         <== Interfaces and implementation for platform-specific objects. oPlatformTests    <== Unit tets for oPlatform. oConcurrency      <== Implementation of concurrency containers and sync objects
-                      with platform-specific visualization utils.
-Since this is uncommon specialized hardware, it has been separated from oPlatform. oConcurrency      <== Implementation of concurrency containers and sync objects for either bring-up, debugging, or building more complex systems.
+                      for either bring-up, debugging, or building more complex systems.